top1944/duckuments/docs/atoms_80_fall2017_info/40_labs_and_hw/14-hw-data_processing-eth.md

 ## The exercises

-We have created a series of exercises that are supposed to help somebody who doesn't know how to program in Python/Linux to a decent level.
+We have created a series of exercises that are supposed to help somebody who doesn't know how to program in Python/Linux to get to a decent level.

 We suggest the following: